gefyrahq/gefyrahq.github.io/guides/gcp.md

 ## Intro

-This guide will show you how to use Gefyra for the local development of an Kubernetes Application running in GKE.
+This guide will show you how to use Gefyra for the local development of a Kubernetes Application running in GKE.
 Gefyra is able to spin up a local container which behaves like it was part of the cluster already.
-This way you can services inside the cluster without abstain from features like hot code reload.
+This way you can run services inside the cluster without abstaining from features like hot code reload.
 Sounds good?
 Lets go!

 ## Prerequisites